-- Incorporate toxics in packaging requirements into packaging specifications. - Discuss toxics in packaging requirements directly with suppliers.
+- TPCH member states - Discuss toxics in packaging requirements directly with current suppliers.
 Don't assume that suppliers have read and adhere to the packaging specifications, or know about restrictions on the use of heavy metals in packaging. - Require suppliers to provide a Certificate of Compliance with supporting documentation.
-Ask suppliers to provide the analytical data on which they base their compliance claim.
-Require suppliers to submit new Certificates of Compliance with supporting documentation whenever their suppliers or raw materials change. - Test the packaging materials or components of all new suppliers prior to issuing a purchasing contract, using x-ray fluorescence analysis or conventional laboratory testing.
+Ask suppliers to include analytical data which confirms their compliance claim.
+Require suppliers to submit new Certificates of Compliance with supporting documentation whenever their suppliers or raw materials change. - ◆ Test the packaging materials or components of all new suppliers prior to issuing a purchasing contract, using x-ray fluorescence analysis or conventional laboratory testing.
 Select laboratory sample preparation and test methods that result in full dissolution of the sample and analyze for total concentration of each metal.
-Test methods that only measure leachable metals are not appropriate. - Institute an on-going program for monitoring or periodically "spot-checking" incoming raw materials or packaging components to make sure that heavy metals are not subsequently introduced into your packaging materials and supplies.
+Test methods that only measure leachable metals are not appropriate.
+Click here for more information on test methods. - Institute an on-going program for monitoring or periodically "spot-checking" incoming raw materials or packaging components to make sure that heavy metals are not subsequently introduced into your packaging materials and supplies.